grafana/loki/docs/sources/clients/lambda-promtail/_index.md

 Note: Propagating logs from Cloudwatch to Loki means you'll still need to _pay_ for Cloudwatch.

+### WAF logs

+This workflow allows ingesting AWS WAF logs stored on S3 to Loki.

 ### VPC Flow logs

 This workflow allows ingesting AWS VPC Flow logs from s3.